Sanhe Gods: Media responses

 When reports about the "Sanhe Gods" spread widely online, Chinese authorities quickly moved to contain negative portrayals that might challenge the official image of national prosperity or inspire social pessimism.
 State-owned media such as People's Daily and CCTV reframed the discourse around the "Sanhe Gods" in several ways.
-They were depoliticised as the phenomenon was presented as an issue individual issue of moral weakness or lack of ambition, rather than a symptom of societal structural inequality.
+They were depoliticised as the phenomenon was presented as an individual issue of moral weakness or lack of ambition, rather than a symptom of societal structural inequality.
 In contrast, media outlets highlighted stories of self-reliant workers and successful migrants to promote the value of "striving" (奋斗) and "positive energy" (正能量).
 However, censorship and online regulation were also used by the State: videos, documentaries, and live streams romanticising "Sanhe" lifestyles were removed from platforms such as Douyin and Bilibili.
 The government aimed to prevent the emergence of a "lying-flat" subculture that could undermine work ethics or social discipline.
 In 2018, the Japanese public broadcaster NHK produced a documentary about the "Sanhe Gods" which is banned from being broadcast on all platforms.

-Future
+Evolution of the Sanhe Gods

 The "Sanhe Gods" phenomenon, once concentrated in Shenzhen's Sanhe labour market, has evolved but not disappeared.
 The Talent Market was replaced with Striver's Square during the COVID-19 pandemic and this marginalized group of young, precarious workers has become more dispersed and less visible.
 However, their condition of instability and exclusion remains a persistent feature of China's urban economy.
 Beginning in 2018 and especially since 2021, the Jingle area where many Sanhe Gods lived has been gentrified: buildings have been renovated and rents have increased, leaving no place for the Sanhe Gods there or in the surrounding areas of Shenzhen.

 In many Chinese cities, urban redevelopment projects have displaced informal labour hubs, pushing populations like the Sanhe Gods into new spaces.
 Industrial zones like Kunshan China Garden and Wuxi Chunchao Road have become new centres for migrant workers.
 On Weibo, many posts invite "brothers" to the new urban villages as large number of workers are needed to staff the production lines of their electronics plants.
 Some keep moving in order to maintain their unstable lifestyle of temporary work, yet many former "Sanhe Gods" do not, and return to steadier but low-paid jobs.

 In the digital era, the "Sanhe" identity has shifted from a physical community to a symbolic subculture.
 According to China Digital Times, online users and vloggers now use the label "Sanhe God" ironically to express resistance against social pressure and the myth of success, reflecting a broader sense of alienation among China's working youth.